NodeBE4/opinion/_posts/2022-11-28-EnclavedMicrostate.md

 ----- __955.6__ -----2022-12-01 02:59:19+08:00:

 You must have been using a *very* old version then; all libretti and scores since about 1950 have replaced the words.

+----- __955.7__ -----2022-12-01 06:25:11+08:00:

+Unfortunately, it appears to only exist in allusion and is never described at great length, at least in terms of the versions pitched to Sullivan.
+However, Gilbert did ultimately manage to produce a version of his lozenge plot in conjunction with composer Alfred Cellier, producing [*The Mountebanks*](https://gsarchive.net/gilbert/plays/mountebanks/mountebanks_home.html), a show in which a magic potion enables people to transform into the people they pretend to be.